Northampton12th Sep 2017 by Michele Auborn

 Welcome to Northampton, and to our Branch, which meets at Weston Favell Parish Hall, Booth Lane South, Northampton, NN3 3EP.

 We offer a warm welcome whether you are a long standing collector intrigued to find out more about us, or someone who has never before seen a cigarette card and would like to know more.
-If you are a new attendee please make yourself known and we will introduce you to the regulars.
+If you are a new attendee we ask that you please make yourself known at the entrance so we can introduce you to our regulars.

 We also love the back images of these cards, with their patriotic exhortations – “Smoke Northampton Made Cigarettes” – and “Support Local Industry”, so the back is also reproduced on this page; in fact, we were the first Society Branch to show the back of a cigarette card on our webpage..